brendt/stitcher.io/src/content/book/08-view-models.md

-This is the first chapter of my [Laravel beyond CRUD](/blog/laravel-beyond-crud) series where we take a deep dive in the application layer.
+In this chapter of my [Laravel beyond CRUD](/blog/laravel-beyond-crud) series, we take a deep dive in the application layer.
 A major trend throughout the series is to keep code clean, concise and manageable.
 This chapter won't be any different, as we'll look at how to keep controllers clean and to-the-point.

 The pattern we'll use to help us is called the view model pattern.
 As its name suggests, these classes are models to your view files, they are responsible for providing data to a view, which would otherwise come directly from the controller or the domain model.